Abu Bakr Muhammad ibn Ali al-Madhara'i: Life

 Muhammad then retired to private life in the Egyptian capital, Fustat.
 The family had already amassed an enormous fortune through its control of the province's finances, but Muhammad went on to increase it further.
-At the same time, he publicly expressed his religious piety, by going to the annual hajj to Mecca every year between 913 and 934, and distributing lavish presents to the holy cities of Mecca and Medina and their inhabitants.
-He was re-appointed to the direction of Egyptian finances in 930, under the governorship of his friend Takin al-Khazari, but lost it again after Takin's death in 933.
+At the same time, he publicly expressed his religious piety, by going to the Hajj pilgrimage to Mecca every year between 913 and 934, and distributing lavish presents to the holy cities of Mecca and Medina and their inhabitants.
+During the second Fatimid invasion of Egypt, al-Madhara'i corresponded with the Fatimid commander, the heir-apparent al-Qa'im, and kept him informed about the state of the Fustat garrison.
+As al-Qa'im did not launch an attack on the city, despite the garrison's weakness, it may be that al-Madhara'i played a double game, trying to delay an attack until fresh Abbasid troops arrived from Iraq.

+Al-Madhara'i was re-appointed as the director of Egyptian finances in 930, under the governorship of his friend Takin al-Khazari, but lost it again after Takin's death in 933.
 In the factional strife that engulfed Egypt after Takin's death, Muhammad played a major role, and was an opponent to Takin's son Muhammad.
 In 935, Muhammad ibn Tughj was appointed governor of Egypt by the Abbasid vizier Abu'l-Fath al-Fadl (another member of the Banu'l-Furat).
 Although Ibn Tughj reached out to him and sought an amicable agreement, Muhammad refused to recognize his appointment and tried to resist his takeover of Egypt, but his troops defected to Ibn Tughj without a fight.